TRON-US/eCommerce-hello-world/README.md

 - In this part, we will explore the tools we use to build a smart contract.
 - Smart contracts are essentially an efficient way to execute transparent and conflict-free transactions online without requiring services of third parties and middlemen.
 - We will use a contract-oriented, high-level language for implementing smart contracts called Solidity.
 You can check out more in-depth information about Solidity in their documentation [here](https://solidity.readthedocs.io/en/v0.4.24/).
-- We will also use [Remix](https://remix.ethereum.org/), a powerful, open source tool that helps you write Solidity contracts straight from the browser.
-Written in JavaScript, Remix supports both usage in the browser and locally.
+- We will also use [Remix](https://remix.ethereum.org/), a powerful, open source tool that helps you write Solidity contracts straight from the browser. built for Ethereum and written in JavaScript, Remix supports both usage in the browser and locally.
 Check out the documentation [here](https://remix.readthedocs.io/en/latest/).

 Resources: